On the trivializability of rank-one cocycles with an invariant field of projective measures: Introduction

 Moving out from the world of representations, an analogous result to Margulis' Superrigidity Theorem was formulated by Zimmer \cite{zimmer:annals} in the context of \emph{measurable cocycles}.
 A measurable cocycle is Borel measurable map that can be thought of as a twisted representation, where the twist depends on some parameter space.
 Zimmer proved that any ergodic Zariski dense measurable cocycle associated to a higher rank irreducible lattice must be \emph{superrigid} (here we will say \emph{trivializable}), that is it can be actually untwisted to a representation that depends no more on the additional parameter space.
 Zimmer studied such superrigidity phenomenon because measurable cocycles appear naturally in the context of dynamical systems, for instance in the case of either measure equivalence or orbit equivalence.

 After the seminal work by Zimmer, several results about trivializability of cocycles appeared in literature.
-Just to mention a few of them, we remind the works by Furman \cite{furman99,furman99:2}, by Monod-Shalom \cite{MonShal0} and by Bader-Furman-Sauer \cite{sauer:articolo}.
+Monod-Shalom \cite{MonShal0} proved a superrigidity statement when the target is the isometry group of a generalized negatively curved space.
+Trivializability of cocycles were exploited to prove either orbit or measure equivalence rigidity theorems by Furman \cite{furman99,furman99:2} for higher rank lattices and by Bader-Furman-Sauer \cite{sauer:articolo} for real hyperbolic lattices with an additional integrability condition.
 Following the spirit of maximal representations, the author, together with Moraschini and Sarti, has recently introduced the notion of \emph{maximal cocycles} \cite{moraschini:savini,moraschini:savini:2,SS21,sarti:savini,sarti:savini:2,Savini2020,savini3:articolo} and proved several rigidity results analogous to the ones valid for representations.

 In this manuscript we want to prove two superrigidity results for cocycles similar to the ones proved by Bader, Fisher, Miller and Stover for representations.
 As suggested by the authors themselves in the introduction of \cite{BFMS21}, they were already suspecting such results to be true, at least in the real case.
 Here we want to prove those statements explicitly and to underline the main differences with respect to the case of representations.
 An additional purpose of the author is to stress the importance of algebraic representability of ergodic actions in the proof of such theorems.